-Maritime Captain Somaasundram Sinnathamby Called to The Bar
+Maritime Captain Somaasundram s/o Sinnathamby Called to The Bar

 On 27 February 2026, I stood in the High Court in Penang, watching my old friend step forward to don a new robe.
-That Friday morning, the courtroom was formal and composed, yet it was clear that this moment marked the culmination of many years of hard work.
-The man standing there, Somaasundram Sinnathamby, was not just another petitioner being admitted to the Bar.
-He was Soma, the boy I had known since Standard One at La Salle School.
+That Friday morning, the courtroom was formal and composed, and it was clear that this moment marked the culmination of many years of hard work.
+The man standing there, Somaasundram s/o Sinnathamby, was more than just another petitioner being admitted to the Bar.
+He was Soma, the boy I had known since Standard One at La Salle.

 We met as children at La Salle School, far too young to know where life would take us.
 From those early days through St Xavier’s Institution and then into our separate paths, we grew up and moved forward as friends often do.